Interview With Ben Lieberman

 Ben: ODD JOBS is a crime thriller about a college kid, who like many of today’s students, has to pay his way through school by taking whatever job comes along.
 One of those jobs is working for a mob-owned meat factory.
-It pretty much stinks, but what stinks even more is that during this time, he learns who killed his father.
+It pretty much stinks, but what stinks, even more, is that during this time, he learns who killed his father.
 Now he has to even the score or die trying.
 What would you do if you found out who killed your father?
 What if that person was killing and ruining other families… could you sit still and watch?
 What if going to the police was not only ineffective but it was virtual suicide?
 How would you stop him?
-The different crazy jobs, situations and misadventures will have the reader laughing, but the hazard is real and Kevin Davenport is in way over his head in this gritty faced paced thriller.
+The different crazy jobs, situations, and misadventures will have the reader laughing, but the hazard is real and Kevin Davenport is in way over his head in this gritty, fast-paced thriller.

 Fran: How did you create the character of Kevin?

 Ben: In creating any protagonist the first thing an author has to do is to create a character in conflict.
 I think back on my college days and remember those days as a reflection point facing multiple crossroads.
 In creating Kevin’s character and his circumstances not only is he at a difficult point in life but also when I played the game of what-if.
 What-if Kevin wasn’t rich?
 What if he had to struggle to pay his way through school?
 What if he didn’t have a father?
 What if the father was murdered?
 So on and so forth.